 After Test Case execution is complete, you can view the details of the execution results.
 The results that are likely to be of the most interest are the Test Cases that failed.
 The Test Cases that finished as inconclusive can also be of interest, as these might suggest misconfigurations, such as invalid Test Case properties or settings.
 The PTM Service provides several tools that can quickly point you to the potential causes of such failures and misconfigurations.

-The PTM Service enables you to utilize various status indicators, color codings, , information tags, and results filtering that can help you expose the cause of failures.
+The PTM Service enables you to utilize various status indicators, color codings, information tags, and results filtering that can help you expose the cause of failures.

 In addition, you should consider that specifying chosen Test Cases on the Filter Test Cases page of the PTM Service is a troubleshooting tool that you can utilize.
 This technique helps you to target specific areas that you want to isolate to generate a more focused test results context.
 For example, you might focus on certain SMB2 operations that you suspect could be problematic or even specific SMB dialects for which you want to expose test results.